Why do we need voltage regulators? #

 Voltage regulation #

 Okay, so we have high voltages because we want to avoid losing all of our energy in the wires leading to our devices.
+However, we don’t want to use really high voltage for everything– our motors would spin too fast and some chips might get too hot.
 How do we lower the voltage from a high voltage down to the one we want?

 Linear voltage regulators have the disadvantage that they’re relatively inefficient (~50%), but they’re cheap, low noise, and simple to use.
 The other major option is to use a switching power supply, also known in the RC car world as a “Universal Battery Elimination Circuit,” or UBEC.
 Switchers are much more efficient (~85%), but they are also bigger, more expensive, and more complicated to build.
 Their rapid switching tends to leak electrical noise into the rest of your circuit, unlike a linear regulator.